Lyme disease and related tick-borne infections

 All of these conditions are treated with 14 to 28 days antibiotics courses.
 The exact number of days depends on the drug used and the person's response to it.
 Antibiotics for treating Lyme disease generally include:

 Doxycycline.
 This antibiotic is effective against both Lyme disease and human granulocytic anaplasmosis (HGA).
 It is the standard antibiotic for anyone over 8 years old, except for pregnant women.
-It is a form of tetracycline and can discolor teeth and inhibit bone growth.
+It is a form of tetracycline and can discolor teeth and inhibit bone growth in young children.
 It can also cause birth defects if used during pregnancy.

 Amoxicillin.
-This type of penicillin is the first and probably the best antibiotic for pregnant women.
-Unfortunately, many people are allergic to penicillin and strains of bacteria are emerging that are resistant to it.
+This type of penicillin is probably the best antibiotic for pregnant women.
+Some people are allergic to penicillin and strains of Lyme bacteria are emerging that are resistant to it.

 Cefuroxime (Ceftin).
 This cephalosporin antibiotic is an alternative treatment for young children and for adults with penicillin allergy.